Gigabite1277/Turbo-Grafx-Archive/README.md

 Styling

   * To use tropes relating to the Turbo Grafx and its games, where possible
-  * To try and catch so element of the late 80's
+  * To try and convey elements of the late 80's styling where possible.
   * To avoid overuse of tropes in line with accessibilty guidelines